Table of Contents

-The gentle ball head pin design does not irritate the skin, unless you are brushing too close or applying too much pressure, which you shouldn't be.
+The gentle ball headpin design does not irritate the skin unless you are brushing too close or applying too much pressure, which you shouldn't be.

 Dog brushes like this one have longer bristles and are specifically designed to remove loose hair from the undercoat of your long-haired pet.

-Dogs who have long hair will not benefit from a shampoo that is made for dogs with a short coat, so do some shopping around.
+Dogs who have long hair will not benefit from a shampoo that is made for dogs with short coats, so do some shopping around.

-You will probably also want to buy a conditioner to help keep your long haired dog's coat from getting tangled and matted as quickly.
+You will probably also want to buy a conditioner to help keep your long-haired dog's coat from getting tangled and matted as quickly.

 Grooming Dogs With a Wiry Coat

 Even though the texture of their fur is a little rough, they are able to be grouped within the same grooming class as dogs with short hair.

-Although there are some products that you can find at your local pet store which are designed for dogs with a wiry coat, you don't really need to spend the extra money on them if you don't want to.
+Although there are some products that you can find at your local pet store which are designed for dogs with a wiry coats, you don't really need to spend the extra money on them if you don't want to.

 Using Clipper Blades